 Bradford Digital Creatives: Four Schools, 102 Students, 100% Completion Rate

-A Vital Culture UK programme in partnership with the National Science & Media Museum — delivered across 10 Bradford schools, 2023–2026.
+A Vital Culture UK programme in partnership with the National Science & Media Museum — OUR delivery: 2025–2026 across 5 schools.

 Project Overview